Urgent Brookhaven Plumbing Help

 Brookhaven Emergency Plumbing Questions

-What should I do if a bathroom fixture starts leaking in Brookhaven?
+What should I do when a bathroom leak starts spreading?

-How can I tell if I have a hidden interior leak?
+How can I tell if I have a hidden interior plumbing leak?

 What are signs of a pipe leak behind a wall?

-What should I do during a toilet overflow?
+What should I do if my toilet overflows and will not stop?

-Why is my garbage disposal side backing up into the sink?
+Why is my garbage disposal backing up into the sink?

-The issue may involve the disposal side, trap, dishwasher connection, or branch drain serving the sink.
-Stop running water and do not keep using the disposal once water returns into the basin or cabinet area.
+The issue may involve the disposal, trap, dishwasher connection, or the drain path serving the sink.
+Stop running water or the disposal when dirty water is returning to the basin or leaking into the cabinet.

-What if the shutoff valve will not stop the water?
+What if a shutoff valve leaks or will not close?

-Do not force a valve that feels stuck, brittle, or ready to break.
-A failed shutoff can make the emergency worse, so a plumber should determine the safest way to control the water and repair the valve.
+Do not force a valve that feels stuck, brittle, or likely to break.
+A failed shutoff changes the repair because the technician needs a safe way to control the water before fixing the leak or fixture.